 In spaces with little height beneath the ceiling, it was imperative to prevent blinding and create tailor-made lighting with less powerful luminaires.
 Conversely, in more vast spaces, the objective was to enlarge light diffusion in order to best reproduce natural lighting.

 The concept of biophilia is also very present in this project, working in perfect harmony with the notions of creation and well-being that are so dear to the mandate.
 In addition to bringing a splash of colour into a relatively neutral environment, the various “islands” of vegetation, including a large plant wall, offer workspaces that are especially warm and inviting.

-The vast space is divided into micro-poles, drawing a harmonious composition on a human scale.
-Each pole is given a particular aura thanks to a fine choice of colours, materials and furniture.
+The vast space is cut into micro-poles, drawing a harmonious composition on a human scale.
+Each pole is assigned a particular aura thanks to a fine choice of colors, materials and furniture.

-Users thus enjoy comfortable environments with which they can easily identify, while maintaining contact with the people and spaces around them.
-The horizontal lines of the main corridor enter into dialogue with the vertical lines of the high ceilings.
+Users benefit from comfortable environments with which they can easily identify, while maintaining contact with the people and spaces around them.
+The horizontal line drawn by the main corridor enters into dialogue with the vertical of the high ceilings.